OCDEV/OCDEV/README.md

 **Talking about Personal Stuff:**

 - 👨🏽‍💻 I’m currently working on Discord bot applications (Town Keeper (HOLD), and Town Watchmen)!
-- 🌱 I’m currently learning to be a more sophisticated web & bot developer;
+- 🌱 I’m currently learning to be a more sophisticated web & bot hobbyist developer!
-- 💬 Ask me about anything about what I do, I am happy to help if I can;
+- 💬 Ask me about anything about what I do, I am happy to help if I can!
-- 📫 How to reach me: oc0 Discord;
+- 📫 How to reach me: oc0 on Discord!

 **Languages and Tools I've worked with:**